The Benefits Of Social Early Neutral Evaluations

 During a divorce, the most emotional and contentious disputes tend to arise over issues of child custody and parenting plans.
 One’s parental instinct is often to fight, and in legal matters, that means going to battle in the courtroom.
 Unfortunately, these battles may be costly, time-consuming and seriously damaging to the children involved.

 Minnesota courts recognize this and divorcing couples are given many options for reaching resolutions to child custody matters through much more amicable means.
 One of the methods offered that allows divorcing parents to work together to reach agreements is the Social Early Neutral Evaluation (SENE).

-At Dwire Law Offices, P.A., in Lakeville, we offer ENE services from lawyer and certified Early Neutral Evaluator Todd Dwire.
+At Dwire Law Offices, in Lakeville, Minnesota, we offer ENE services from a lawyer and certified Early Neutral Evaluator, Todd Dwire.
 Mr. Dwire has spent more than 22 years handling child custody and other family law issues in Minnesota courtrooms, and he brings that knowledge to his role as an evaluator.

 Depending on your situation, the SENE process may last one or possibly multiple sessions.
 At the conclusion, Mr. Dwire will present you with recommendations.
 You can trust that these recommendations come from a thorough understanding of your situation, your goals, and the applicable child custody and parenting plan laws in Minnesota.
 You may discuss the recommendations with your lawyer and determine whether you would like to follow them.

 If you would like to learn more about our Social Early Neutral Evaluations services, contact us at 866-442-9693 or online.
 We offer free consultations from our Lakeville office and can assist clients in Rice, Dakota and Scott counties.